I’ll be using this page to track the gear that I’m currently using and some of my backup stuff…

 A lot of this is personal preference – ymmv

-Down jacket: Mountain Hardware Ghost Whisperer Hooded Down Jacket
+Outer Layer: Mountain Hardware Ghost Whisperer Hooded Jacket – Vendor / Amazon

 Pictured in my Bear Mountain Birthday Hike post, I love this coat.
 It is extremely warm and weighs next to nothing.
 Pricey but worth it in my opinion.